 1> for each Sidelink process:

-2> if the NDI has been not toggled compared to the value of the previous received transmission corresponding to this TB for the Sidelink process according to its associated SCI:
+2> if the NDI has been not toggled compared to the value of the previous received transmission corresponding to the pair of the Destination Layer-1 ID and the Source Layer-1 ID of the SCI for the Sidelink process according to its associated SCI:

 3> allocate the TB received from the physical layer to the Sidelink process and consider this transmission to be a retransmission.

-2> else if the HARQ buffer of the Sidelink process is not empty:

-3> flush the HARQ buffer.

 5.22.2.2.2 Sidelink process

 For each PSSCH duration where a transmission takes place for the Sidelink process, one TB and the associated HARQ information is received from the Sidelink HARQ Entity.